Azure/bicep-types-az/generated/sql/microsoft.sql/2021-08-01-preview/types.md

 ### Properties
 * **autoRotationEnabled**: bool (ReadOnly): Key auto rotation opt-in flag.
 Either true or false.
 * **creationDate**: string (ReadOnly): The key creation date.
-* **serverKeyType**: 'AzureKeyVault' | 'ServiceManaged' (Required, WriteOnly): The encryption protector type like 'ServiceManaged', 'AzureKeyVault'.
+* **serverKeyType**: 'AzureKeyVault' | 'ServiceManaged' | string (Required, WriteOnly): The encryption protector type like 'ServiceManaged', 'AzureKeyVault'.
 * **thumbprint**: string (ReadOnly): Thumbprint of the key.
 * **uri**: string (WriteOnly): The URI of the key.
 If the ServerKeyType is AzureKeyVault, then the URI is required.